 The reverse dial shows a detailed calendar of four small secondary dials with month, date, day, and time.
 In the center, a numeric display indicates the year.
 All the side keys are also hand carved in solid gold.

 This unique special limited edition required the creation of five entirely innovative complications.
 It took seven years of research and two years of production to achieve the eight copies that make up the exclusive edition.
-One of the timepieces will be exhibited at the Museum Patek Philippe in Geneva, Switzerland while the remaining seven copies will be for sale at a price of about $2.6 million. ■
+One of the timepieces was exhibited at the Museum Patek Philippe in Geneva, Switzerland while the remaining seven copies will be for sale at a price of about $2.6 million. ■